Chanda Rubin

 Chanda Rubin (born February 18, 1976) is an American former top-10 professional tennis player.
-During her career, she reached the semifinals at the 1996 Australian Open, the quarterfinals of the French Open three times, and had wins over world-number-ones Serena Williams and Martina Hingis.
-In doubles, she won the 1996 Australian Open with Arantxa Sánchez Vicario and was runner-up at the 1999 US Open with Sandrine Testud.
+During her career, she reached the semifinals at the 1996 Australian Open, the quarterfinals of the French Open three times, and had wins over world No. 1s Serena Williams and Martina Hingis.
+In doubles, she won the 1996 Australian Open with Arantxa Sánchez Vicario and alongside Sandrine Testud, were runners-up at the 1999 US Open.

+She is also known to have played at the very first official match of the Arthur Ashe Stadium, at the 1997 US Open, in which she faced Tamarine Tanasugarn of Thailand and lost in two sets.

 Early life and family

 Rubin was born to Edward D. Rubin, a state judge in Louisiana, and Bernadette Fontenot Rubin.
 She was the middle child of three siblings.
 As a child, she was taught the sport of tennis by Nehemiah Atkinson.

-She married Mireyou Hollier in April 2015 and their daughter was born in October 2016.
+She married Mireyou Hollier in April 2015, and their daughter was born in October 2016.

 In early 2016, her younger brother, Edward Rubin Jr., died aged 38 at his home in Lafayette, Louisiana.

 Tennis career

 In 1992, Rubin won the girls' singles title at Wimbledon, and reached a peak ranking of world No. 2 in the ITF Junior rankings.